stellalph/EMPLOYEE_DBMS_TRACKER/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```
+## Installation

+  * Node.js is installed from the website, https://www.nodejs.org.

+ * Node Package Manager (npm) is a software manager and installer which puts the modulesin
+   place so that the node project can utilize it, and also, it manages dependency conflicts intelligently.

+ * The application is initialized using <strong>npm init</strong>.
+   During the installation process, the user will be asked to input some information about the project.
+The package.json will be generated in our folder after initialization of npm.
+This package.json file contains all the details of the application in which the user have inputted during the npm initialization.

+## Usage

+## Deployment

+The URL of the GitHub respository is https://github.com/stellalph/EMPLOYEE_DBMS_TRACKER.git and the repository name of the project is EMPLOYEE_DBMS_TRACKER.

+## License

+This project is licensed under the terms of the MIT license.

+## References